NinjaGaurav/Omnitron/README.md

 Graphics: 512MB (or more) Video Card (Geforce GTX or AMD HD Series Recommended) Hard Drive: 1024MB of free hard disk space for installation (512MB after installation)
 ```
+Catution: Will not work on Intel dual core or 32 bit CPU!
 ### Installation Steps
 Follow the following steps to install and run the program:
 ```